Existence, uniqueness and stability of steady vortex rings of small cross-section: Expansion for stream function and cross-section boundary

-In Section 3 in the proof of uniqueness of steady vortex rings, we have used a coarse version of Lemma \ref{B3}, which is summarized as follows.
-Since the proof is similar to Lemma \ref{B3}, we omit it here therefore. \begin{lemma} Suppose that $\tilde\phi$ is a function satisfying
+and to derive the estimate for $\phi_\varepsilon$ in Lemma \ref{lem3-12}, which is summarized as follows.
+Since the proof is similar to Lemma \ref{B3}, we omit the detail here therefore. \begin{lemma} Suppose that $\tilde\phi$ is a function satisfying